 - Space Elves: While Celestials are mostly cyber-angels, they're somewhat comparable to elves too.
 Many of them are tall, thin, muscular, and abnormally good-looking, and a few even have pointy ears.

 - Spirit World: The Aether is usually concepualized as this, but it is no more a discrete reality than cyberspace is.
 Adepts perceive the Aether as a physical realm because that's how their minds can best represent it.

 - Street Samurai: Was one of the five original character classes.
 Characters of that class invoke the trope to varying degrees depending on their skill selection, installed cyberware, etc.

-- Technically Living Zombie: Slow Mutants are humans who thawed out of cryosleep prematurely, resulting in a loss of higher brain functions, and Shambling Husks are living people infected with an Ebola-like virus that causes their skin to rot while also making them uncontrollably agressive.
+- Technically Living Zombie: Slow Mutants are humans who thawed out of cryosleep prematurely, resulting in a loss of higher brain functions.
 Ghouls, on the other hand, are actually undead, being corpses brought to life through necromantic magic.

-- Thirteen Is Unlucky: Star 13 and the surrounding solar system, aka the Frontier Sector.
+- Thirteen Is Unlucky: Star 13 and the surrounding solar system, aka the Old Frontier sector.
 Just two years after the sector's colonization, a nearby Gamma Burst flooded the system with radiation, resulting in millions of deaths and forcing the surviving settlers to evacuate.
-Over fifty years later, after the radiation had dispersed, the colonies were finally rebuilt...
-Only for it to be the first target of the Praxar invasion.